Who Are The Most Famous Artists in History?

 Salvador Dali (1904 - 1989)

 Dutch painter Jan Vermeer is considered one of the most important figures in the history of arts.
-His works are vivid portrayals of still life and have an uncanny beauty to them, reason for which many considered that he used an obscure camera to capture his images.
+His works vividly portray still life with an uncanny beauty to them.
+Which is the reason many thought that he may have used an obscure camera to capture his images.

 Henry Matisse (1869-1954)